-The identifying characteristics on the front of this Power Mac G4 (Mirrored Drive Doors) computer are its top speaker and mirrored optical drive bezel.
-Like the Power Mac G4 (QuickSilver and QuickSilver 2002) computers, this model also has a silver-colored case.
+The identifying characteristics on the front of both the Power Mac G4 (Mirrored Drive Doors) computer and the Power Mac G4 (FW 800) computer are their top speaker and mirrored optical drive bezel.
+Like the Power Mac G4 (QuickSilver and QuickSilver 2002) computers, these models also have a silver-colored case.